paxdotdev/pax/lab-journal-zb.md

         channel property containers, where does data live? explore threading + wasm support; can e.g. network requests be non-blocking via unobtrusive threads?  instead of biting off async (userland `async` ergonomics and tooling complexity surface area feel like the points of friction here)

-dyn Any refactor
-    Relieves need for PropertiesCoproduct and TypesCoproduct entirely Removes unsafe_unwrap, unsafe_wrap
-    Risk: need to ensure it's compatible with Rc<RefCell<>> (probably is if done right) Simplifies build: no longer need to generate propertiescorproduct or deal with it in dependency graph
-    Risk: consider dynamic linking & dyn Any

-Scope out dyn any vs. debuggability / velocity with current thrust